- 1. Overview

 Kant described this unfolding as ‘purposive’ because although an organism is not goal-oriented in the sense of having a movement towards an external result, it is thought of as moving to a more mature form of itself.

-In self-organizing systems, a part’s role is not determined before assembly but rather through its constant interaction with the remaining elements in the system.
+In self-organising systems, a part’s role is not determined before assembly but rather through its constant interaction with the remaining elements in the system.
 Equally important was the notion that the whole is more than the sum of the parts.

 In 1977, Karl Weick proposed a model of organizations as self-designing systems.
 In this model, he explains how self-designing systems emerge.
 The main points of his model were as follows: